jpwahle/cs-insights/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+The services are available on the following ports:
+- frontend: `80`
+- backend: `3000`
+- prediction-endpoint: `4000`

-_For examples, please refer to the [Documentation](https://jan-philip-wahle.gitbook.io/cs-insights/)_
+_For more examples, please refer to the [Documentation](https://jan-philip-wahle.gitbook.io/cs-insights/) or the individual API documentation for [backend](https://gipplab.github.io/cs-insights-backend/), [prediction-endpoint](https://gipplab.github.io/cs-insights-prediction-endpoint/), and [crawler](https://gipplab.github.io/cs-insights-crawler/)_.

 <p align="right">(<a href="#top">back to top</a>)</p>